home-assistant/home-assistant.io/source/_posts/2020-11-23-tplink-local-access.markdown

 ---
-title: "TP-Link offers way to add local API back"
+title: "[Better solution!]
+TP-Link offers way to add local API back"
 description: "TP-Link last week decided to publish a firmware upgrade that removed access to the local API.
 They are partially reverting this decision."
 date: 2020-11-23 00:01:00
 date_formatted: "November 23, 2020"